Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 Can you use an ambu bag without oxygen?

-Yes, an Ambu bag or bag-mask device can be used without oxygen to provide mechanical ventilation to a patient who is not breathing adequately.
+Yes, an Ambu bag or bag-mask device is sometimes used without oxygen to provide mechanical ventilation to a patient who is not breathing adequately.
 However, oxygen is often added to the bag-mask device to increase the concentration of oxygen delivered to the patient.
-While the device can be used without supplemental oxygen, the addition of oxygen helps improve the oxygenation of the patient, especially in situations where adequate oxygenation is critical, such as during respiratory distress or cardiac arrest.
+While the device is used without supplemental oxygen, the addition of oxygen helps improve the oxygenation of the patient, especially in situations where adequate oxygenation is critical, such as during respiratory distress or cardiac arrest.

 Sources: